Trabant P 50: Series production

 From August 1958 until September 1962, the Trabant P 50 was series-produced in the Zwickau plant.
 During its production run, the Trabant P 50 received several technical updates and modifications.
 The first major update was the introduction of the P 50/Z engine in October 1958 (see Engine for technical details).
 In August 1959, the P 50/Z engine was replaced by the P 50/1 engine, and in March 1960, the estate version was introduced.
 It was pre-assembled by VEB Sachenring Automobilwerke Zwickau, and completed by coachbuilder VEB Karosseriewerk Meerane.
 In 1961, VEB Sachsenring introduced the panel van version of the Trabant P 50, which was a regular estate that had body panels instead of rear windows; it was not sold on the P 50's domestic market.
 Instead, for DDR buyers, the Trabant P 50 Camping was introduced, an estate with flat-folding seats, and a large folding sunroof.
 From summer 1962 until September 1962, the P 50 was made with a fully synchronised gearbox.
 In October that year, production was switched to the Trabant 600.

-The Camping model was the only special model of the Trabant P 50 – VEB Sachenring offered factory options (called Sonderwunsch), but never made a dedicated De Luxe model of the P 50.
+The Camping model was the only special model of the Trabant P 50 – VEB Sachsenring offered factory options (called Sonderwunsch), but never made a dedicated De Luxe model of the P 50.
 In total, the assembly of a Trabant P 50 took 180 man-hours.
 The car's price remained the same throughout its entire production run.
 A base model saloon cost 7450 Deutsche Mark der Deutschen Notenbank or 3565 Deutsche Mark, a base model estate cost 8900 Deutsche Mark der Deutschen Notenbank or 3965 Deutsche Mark, and a Camping estate was priced at 9500 Deutsche Mark der Deutschen Notenbank – the latter was never sold in West Germany, hence the lack of a Deutsche Mark price.